luispadillabin/luispadillabin.github.io/README.md

 Professional Goals

-To contribute analytical, legal, and administrative expertise to a reputable organization while continuing to grow professionally and support high-quality operational outcomes.
+To contribute analytical, legal, administrative, IT or with technical support expertise to a reputable organization while continuing to grow professionally and support high-quality operational outcomes.

 Contact